joshdabosh/writeups/NeverLanCTF2020/index.md

 ### The Link
-> NeverLAN's secret Track 2

 During the competition there were streams for music and the like.
 If we go under their music tab and select track #2 we see a YouTube video.

 Exploring the comments reveals a flag that someone commented.

 ### Thats just Phreaky
-> The first of many stories that have been told.
-01 September 2017 | 14:01

 We Google for `01 September 2017 | 14:01 phreak`.

 We find the first [Darknet Diaries episode](https://darknetdiaries.com/episode/1/).